iccmr-quantum/QuSing/README.md

 quantum circuit dynamically and mesures it.
 After a brief discussion about the vocal synthesis methods that we have been experimenting with, the paper introduces our novel generative music method by means of a practical example.
 The paper shows some experiments and concludes with a discussion.
-Accompanying materials are available in an Appendix.